teocomi/teocomi.github.io/_posts/2014-08-20-export-from-revit-to-ifc-including-the-z-project-base-location.md

 title: "Export from Revit to IFC including the Z Project Base Location"
 date: 2014-08-20 02:54
 categories: [IFC]
-tags: [elevation, export, IFC, IFCSITE, project base location, Revit, z]
+tags: [elevation, export, IFC, Revit]
 ---
 There are different ways to export from Revit to IFC, here I'll show a way to preserve correctly all the Project Base Location settings of your project, especially the Elevation (Z coordinate) otherwise usually excluded.